PrefectHQ/prefect/docs/tutorial/deployments.md

 ### A tale of two Docker tutorials 📖

-To see how to host your served flow in a Docker container, head to our [**docker guide**](/guides/docker/).
+To see how to host your served flow in a Docker container, head to our [docker guide](/guides/docker/).
 This should _serve_ 🥁 the needs of most scheduling and orchestration use cases.

-Alternatively, to execute each flow run within its own _dedicated_ Docker container (or other ephemeral [infrastructure](/concepts/work-pools/#worker-types)) learn how to use a Prefect worker by heading to the [worker and work pools tutorial pages](/tutorial/workers/).
+Alternatively, to execute each flow run within its own _dedicated_ Docker container (or other ephemeral [infrastructure](/concepts/work-pools/#worker-types)) learn how to use a Prefect worker by heading to the [worker and work pools tutorial page](/tutorial/workers/).

-For a deeper understanding of the trade-offs between the serve and worker approaches or how you might mix and match both methods, refer to our [**deployment concept page**](/concepts/deployments/#two-approaches-to-deployments).
+For a deeper understanding of the trade-offs between the serve and worker approaches or how you might mix and match both methods, refer to our [deployment concept page](/concepts/deployments/#two-approaches-to-deployments).